Raju Gari Gadhi 3

 Raju Gari Gadhi 3 is a 2019 Indian Telugu-language horror comedy film directed and produced by Ohmkar under banner of Oak Entertainmments.
-Ashwin Babu, Avika Gor are in the lead roles and music composed by Shabir.
+The film features Ashwin Babu and Avika Gor in the lead roles and has music composed by Shabir.
 The film is the third instalment in the Raju Garu Gadhi series that was created by Ohmkar.
 The cinematography was done by Chota K. Naidu and it was released on 18 October 2019.
+The film was made available on YouTube in Hindi in December 2019.

 It is an official remake of Tamil movie Dhilluku Dhuddu 2.